jclem/detour/README.md

 However, these methods aren't enough to determine whether or not the user is flagged into a specific feature.
-The `#has_feature?` method provided by `ActiveRecord::Rollout::Flaggable` should be used for this.
+The `#has_feature?` method provided by `Detour::Flaggable` should be used for this.

 ### Determining if a record is flagged into a feature